gmarriott/csv-task/README.md

 `nvm use 22`

+You will then need to make sure the app has a valid `.env`

+*rename* the `.env.example` to `.env` and use these settings to run the app locally.

 This will allow the app to run locally and you can run `composer run dev` to spin up the app.

 The default app URL: http://localhost:8000